lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 ## Target Value

-The Target Value is a list of binary sequences of any length, aligned on the left. {{Fig-ex-TV}} gives the definition of a single element of a Target Value.
-In the rule, this will be used as a list, with position as a key.
-The highest position value is used to compute the size of the index sent in residue for LSB CDA.
+The Target Value is a list of binary sequences of any length, aligned to the left. {{Fig-ex-TV}} shows the definition of a single element of a Target Value.
+In the rule, the structure will be used as a list, with position as a key.
+The highest position value is used to compute the size of the index sent in residue for the match-mapping CDA.
 The position allows to specify several values:

-* For Equal and LSB, a single value is used, such as for the equal or LSB CDA, the position is set to 0.
+* For Equal and LSB, Target Value contains a single element.
+Therefore, the position is set to 0.

-* For match-mapping, several of these values can be contained in a Target Value field.
-Position values must start from 0 and be contiguous.
+* For match-mapping, Target Value can contain several elements.
+Position values must start from 1 and be contiguous.

 ~~~~~